alidaoui/House-Prices-Prediction/README.md

 - **sklearn**: used in our kernel for three purposes: to split data into training and testing sets, to import metrics such as mean squared error to assess regression analysis, and to scale the data

 ### Step 1 - Import the Dataset:
-We imported the data from a csv file, and we load it into a pandas DataFrame object.
+We import the data from a csv file, and we load it into a pandas DataFrame object.

 ### Step 2 - Visualize Data:
-In this step we check our data for null values, and we check if there is any correlation between the variables.
+We check our data for null values, and we check if there is any correlation between the variables.
 We also explore the dataset to get a feel of it.

 ### Step 3 - Create Training and Testing Set:
 In this step we scale the data using sklearn’s MinMaxScaler, and we split our data set into a training and testing sets.
 We use 20% for testing the regressor: